mj-e-boc/Warehouse-Inventory-Management-and-Optimization-Dashboard/readme.md

 ### Key Features <a name="key-features"></a>

-- **Inventory Forecasting**: Predict future inventory needs using statistical models.
+- Predict future inventory demand to avoid shortages or overstocking.
-- **Optimization Models**: Implement linear programming to minimize costs and maximize efficiency.
-- **Interactive Dashboards**: Visualize trends and KPIs in an intuitive interface.
-- **SQL Integration**: Manage and query data using a MySQL database.
+- Optimize inventory strategies using linear programming.
+- Provide interactive dashboards to visualize data trends and key performance indicators (KPIs).
+- Integrate MySQL for reliable data storage and querying.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>